Morse theory and moduli spaces of self-avoiding polygonal linkages: Morse theory in the setting of open manifolds

-where $a=\inf f$ and $b=f(p)$.
+where $a=\min f$ and $b=f(p)$.
 By the properness of $f$, the preimage $f^{-1}\big([a,b]\big)$ is compact, which contradicts the fact that $\gamma_p\big([0,\beta)\big)$ cannot be contained in any compact subset of $M$.
 We thus derive $\beta=+\infty$ and conclude the lemma. \end{proof}

-In addition, one asserts the convergence of the above flow assuming further $f$ has only one critical point. \begin{theorem} Let $M$ be a smooth Riemannian manifold and let $f: M\to\mathbb R$ be a Lyapunov-Reeb function with $q$ being the critical point.
+In addition, one asserts the convergence of the flow assuming further that $f$ possesses exactly one critical point. \begin{theorem} Let $M$ be a smooth Riemannian manifold, and let $f: M\to\mathbb R$ be a Lyapunov-Reeb function with $q$ being the critical point.
 Suppose $\varphi:\mathcal D\to M$ is the negative gradient flow of $f$.
 Then for any $p\in M$,

 \end{theorem}